alperdomo/split_fastq/README.md

  	7. Output directory.
 It can be the same of the fastq files

-`Example:
+`Examples:
 	# Paired end (of use for data sample available in the test folder):
 	perl ../scripts/split_fastq.pl ../scripts/filteringIDsFastQs.pl paired L001_R1_001.fastq.gz L001_R2_001.fastq.gz 3 splitted_fastq

 	# Single end:
-	perl ../scripts/split_fastq.pl filteringIDsFastQs.pl single L001_R1_001.fastq.gz 3 OUTDIR
+	perl ../scripts/split_fastq.pl ../scripts/filteringIDsFastQs.pl single L001_R1_001.fastq.gz 3 splitted_fastq
 Note: OUTDIR corresponds to the directory where the split fastq files will be saved.`

-`These some are the likely explanations why the split_fastq.pl is not working`
+`These some are the possible solutions to common issues when using the split_fastq.pl`
 	1. Have you created the environment splitFastq using split_fastq.yml
 	2. Is the extra module from the cpan: cpanm Proc::Queue already installed?
 If not,  activate the splitFastq environment and run the piece of code mentioned above?
 	3. If you are using the submission script, is it already set with variables to be submitted?